Scallop Recipes: Scallop Sauté

 This is a lovely scallop sauté, very quick and easy to make.
 A perfect easy dinner recipe for any night of the week.

 Of course scallops are not the most budget friendly dinner entree.
 You can choose to substitute bay scallops for the sea scallops called for and they will still be delicious.
-The sea scallops are much more tender though and quite a treat.
+The sea scallops are much more tender though and really the right choice for this recipe.
+They are a real treat.

 This is a perfect seafood recipe for entertaining.